carlosjennings1991/piglatin/README.md

 ##

-## Below is the function which reads in the text and returns Pig Latin
+## Below is the Python function which reads in the text and returns Pig Latin

 <img src="https://github.com/carlosjennings1991/piglatin/blob/main/code_pig_latin.png">